EtixLabs/game-of-code-2016/README.md

 The Geography exercise is quite easy to use.
 Just click the "Random quarter !" button, and a Luxembourg District will be highlight on the map.
 Then select the name of the district using the multiple-choice selector next to the button.
 A message will then tell you if you picked the good or a wrong answer.

+## Bugs

+Please note that this app was built in a very short amount of time, so certain features may not work as expected.
+We will improve it in the next coming days but if you still find some bugs, please feel free to create a GitHub issue.

 # Run the project

 To run the project on your computer, first install its dependencies using npm: